mtlynch/mtlynch.io/content/posts/logpaste/index.md

 EOF
 ```

-It was important to create this file at container runtime because that allows me to change S3 replica locations or credentials without rebuilding the Docker image.

 With the configuration file in place, the script then uses Litestream to pull down the latest database.
 If this app is running for the first time and there's no database to pull down from S3, I set `CREATE_NEW_DB=true` to skip this step and allow LogPaste to bootstrap its own empty database.

 ```bash